amesar/mlflow-tools/mlflow_tools/tools/README.md

 ## Dump Experiment Runs to CSV file

-Create a flattened table of an experiment's runs and dump to CSV file.
+Create a CSV file of an experiment's runs from call to [mlflow.search_runs](https://mlflow.org/docs/latest/python_api/mlflow.html#mlflow.search_runs).
+If argument `csv_file` is not specified the output file name will be `experiment_{EXPERIMENT_ID}.csv`.

-All info, data.params, data.metrics and data.tags fields will be flattened into one table.
-In order to prevent name clashes, data fields will be prefixed with:
-* \_p\_ - params
-* \_m\_ - metrics
-* \_t\_ - tags

-Since run data (params, metrics, tags) fields are not required to be the same for each run, we build a sparse table.
-Note the blank values for `_m_rmse` and `_t_exp_id` in the csv_file sample below.

-By default, all the run.data.* fields are displayed.
-The `skip_` options control which are displayed.

-Options:
-* experiment - Experiment ID or name
-* sort - opinionated pretty sort:
-  *  Order of columns:
-    * run.info
-      *  First columns: run_id, start_time, end_time
-      *  artifact_uri is last colum as it is very long
-   * run.info.data.params
-   * run.info.data.metrics
-   * run.info.data.tags
-* pretty_time - Human-readable timestamps
-* duration - Display run duration (end_time-sgtart_time) as `__duration` field
-* skip_params - Don't display params fields
-* skip_metrics - Don't display metrics fields
-* skip_tags - Don't display tags fields
-* nan_to_blank - Convert Pandas NaN to ""
-* csv_file - If not specified, the CSV file will be created from the experiment ID as in `exp_runs_2.csv`.

 ```
-pythom -m runs_to_pandas_converter.py \
-  --experiment 2 \
-  --sort \
-  --pretty_time \
-  --duration \
-  --skip_params \
-  --skip_metrics \
-  --skip_tags \
-  --nan_to_blank \
-  --csv_file output.csv
+python -m dump_experiment_as_csv --csv_file sklearn.csv
 ```

-## Find best run for an experiment
+## Find best run for experiment

-You specify a metric for an experiment and find its best run.
+Find the best run for a metric of an experiment.
 Default order is descending (max).

-Returns the run ID and metric value.
+Displays the run ID and best metric value.

 ```
 python -m mlflow_tools.tools.best_run  --experiment_id 2 --metric=rmse  --ascending
 ```
 ```
-Best: ('5ac384a850dd4c078ad2a219cfc4f4ef', 0.747225794954636)
+Best run:
+  run_id: 7890e3ec549442ebae453394ea7dd1ea
+  rmse: 0.8829449794492825

 ```